freenas/freenas-docs/userguide/services.rst

     :menuselection:`Services --> FTP`
     by setting the following attributes:

-    * check the box "Allow Anonymous Login"
+    * check the box :guilabel:`Allow Anonymous Login`

-    * "Path": browse to the volume/dataset/directory to be shared
+    * :guilabel:`Path`: browse to the volume/dataset/directory to be
+      shared

 #.
 Start the FTP service in
     :menuselection:`Services --> Control Services`.
-    Click the red "OFF" button next to FTP.
-After a second or so, it will change to a blue "ON", indicating that the service has been enabled.
+    Click the red :guilabel:`OFF` button next to :guilabel:`FTP`.
+    After a second or so, it will change to a blue :guilabel:`ON`, indicating that the service has been enabled.

 #.
 Test the connection from a client using a utility such as
     `Filezilla <https://filezilla-project.org/>`_.

 In the example shown in
 :numref:`Figure %s <ftp_filezilla_fig>`,
-a user has input the following information into the Filezilla client:
+the user has enter the following information into the Filezilla
+client:

 * IP address of the %brand% server: *192.168.1.113*

-* "Username": *anonymous*
+* :guilabel:`Username`: *anonymous*

-* "Password": the email address of the user
+* :guilabel:`Password`: the email address of the user

 .. _ftp_filezilla_fig: